menu

 Cancer screening

 We are also making efforts to improve the screening rate for various types of cancer, and provide full subsidies for the cost of screening.
 In particular, since approximately 90% of our employees are women, we are working to create an environment that makes it easier for them to receive breast cancer screenings by, for example, providing mammo buses to approximately 320 locations nationwide.
-The cost of the mammo bus in FY2023 was 187 million JPY.
+The cost of the mammo bus in FY2024 was 184 million JPY.

 In addition, to increase the cervical cancer screening rate, we are stepping up efforts, led by specialists, to distribute videos on the HPV vaccine and the latest information on cervical cancer.